 22. Freckled Nightjar

-The Freckled Nightjar, also known as the Freckled Rock Nightjar, is a species of bird in the family of Caprimulgidae.
-It has a wide yet patchy distribution, which means that it can be found in many different places, but not in all of them.
+The Freckled Nightjar, also known as the Freckled Rock Nightjar, is a bird species in the Caprimulgidae family.
+It has a broad yet patchy distribution, meaning it can be found in many different places but not all.

-This species of nightjar is mainly found in the Afrotropics, which is the tropical region of Africa.
-The Freckled Nightjar is a small bird, usually brown or gray in color, with spotted markings on its feathers.
+This nightjar species is mainly found in the Afrotropics, the tropical region of Africa.
+The Freckled Nightjar is a small bird, usually brown or gray, with spotted markings on its feathers.
 Its wings are long and pointed, and its tail is short and rounded.

 Its diet consists mainly of insects, which it catches in flight.
 It is most active at night when it hunts for food.
-This species is also known for its loud, repetitive call, which can be heard during the night.
+This species is also known for its loud, repetitive call, which can be heard at night.

-The Freckled Nightjar is an important part of the ecosystem, helping to control the population of certain insect species.
+The Freckled Nightjar is an integral part of the ecosystem, helping control the populations of specific insect species.

 Kingdom | Animalia |